-The Greater Manchester Food Poverty Alliance, coordinated by GMPA, spent 2018 co-producing this action plan for 2019-2022.
-The Alliance is made up of over 100 people and organisations, including many with lived experience of food poverty, working towards a concerted strategic response to food poverty in our city region, in our “GM Food Poverty Alliance” programme.
+In 2018 we convened over 100 people and organisations, including many with lived experience of food poverty, to develop a concerted strategic response to food poverty in our city region, in our “GM Food Poverty Alliance” programme.